0za0/BonkBingo/README.md

 # Feedback / Bugs
-Please create a Github Issue detailing what went wrong or could be improved.
+~~Please create a Github Issue detailing what went wrong or could be improved.

-Thanks
+Thanks~~
+No.

 # GIF Support (Experimental)
 Buttons can display animated gifs, but be careful, this can quickly eat up a lot of RAM, because the Library used for this caches **every goddamn frame** in memory.